danielborowski/fibonacci-heap-python/README.md

 > Although the total running time of a sequence of operations starting with an empty structure is bounded by the bounds given above, some (very few) operations in the sequence can take very long to complete (in particular delete and delete minimum have linear running time in the worst case).

 I decided to test out my implementation of the Fibonacci heap vs. the [heapq](https://docs.python.org/2/library/heapq.html) algorithm module in Python which implements a basic binary heap using array indexing for the nodes.

+The Fibonacci heap did in fact run more slowly when trying to extract all the minimum nodes.
+You can see the comparison run times on [repl.it](https://repl.it/BouR/8) for yourself.